Verifying the Consistency of Remote Untrusted Services with Conflict-Free Operations: Abstract

 \section{Abstract}

 A group of mutually trusting clients outsources a computation service to a remote server, which they do not fully trust and that may be subject to attacks.
 The clients do not communicate with each other and would like to verify the correctness of the remote computation and the consistency of the server's responses.
-This paper presents the \emph{Commutative-Operation verification Protocol (\NAME)} that ensures linearizability when the server is correct and preserves fork-linearizability in any other case.
-Fork-linearizability ensures that all clients that observe each other's operations are consistent in the sense that their own operations and those operations of other clients that they see are linearizable. \NAME strictly generalizes previous protocols by modeling abortable services and by supporting wait-free client operations for \emph{sequences} of arbitrary \emph{commutative operations}.
-When combined with authenticated data structures, \NAME also adds distributed consistency verification to computations with outsourced state, where the clients do not store the whole state of the computation. \if0 Experimental results from applying a prototype implementation of \NAME to a remote data service show its small overhead. \fi
+This paper presents the \emph{Conflict-free Operation verification Protocol (\NAME)} that ensures linearizability when the server is correct and preserves \forklin in any other case.
+All clients that observe each other's operations are consistent, in the sense that their own operations and those operations of other clients that they see are linearizable.
+If the server forks two clients by hiding an operation, these clients never again see operations of each other. \NAME supports \emph{wait-free} client operations in the sense that when executed with a correct server, \emph{non-conflicting} operations can run without waiting for other clients, allowing more parallelism than earlier protocols.
+A conflict arises when an operation causes a subsequent operation to produce a different output value for the client who runs it.
+The paper gives a precise model for the guarantees of \NAME and includes a formal analysis that these are achieved.